 You will have to fasten these screws from underneath, up through the Lower Jaw assembly:

 Test Fitting the Skull Components

 This is not part of the issue, but I wanted to see how the entire skull is coming along.
 The first thing I did was align the Upper Skull assembly over the Upper Jaw assembly.
 If you notice that this joint does not sit down correctly on either side, loosen the three screws in Step 8 above, wiggle the pieces into place, then re-tighten the jaw screws when the Upper Skull is in place:

 Finally, slide the Faceplate on and we get this!
 It is looking fantastic so far.
 I think I am going to have to weather him, but not until later:

 Well, now the eyes are held in place by the motor and we’ve tied down some loose parts.
 We have also added another section to the skull.
 We have quite a few issues to go until we complete the head, but it is looking pretty darn menacing!
-Everything in this issue is plastic.

 Issue 19 – Jaw Motor/Gearbox